BPert/TP_WF_Snakemake/README.md

 # Snakemake Rules:

-Individual steps are almost still the same.
+Individual steps are almost still the same from the HPC project

 ## Unzip fastq files
 >rule unzip: